Our mission is to alleviate human suffering and advance hope through humanitarian relief, sustainable development, and global missions.

 We invite you to stand with our neighbors who have been affected by a natural disaster.
 Your gifts ensure that our church will be able to provide help and hope for those affected by natural disasters for years to come.
 Your donations will assist Western North Carolina teams and relief aiding in all of the affected regions and beyond.
 (All contributions are tax deductible.)

+- The Bahamas: Dorian's affects on the Bahamas is very severe.
+UMCOR is in a monitoring phase and will make updates when they become available.
 UMCOR and its partners are responding to disasters in the United States every day.
 Please join us in prayer for the affected areas.
-View the Active Response Map and check for live updates on how you can assist.
+View the Active Response Map and check for live updates on how you can assist

 U.S.- Mexico Border Crisis

 Global Ministries encourages churches to give in support of the global migration Advance (#3022144) from which UMCOR issues grants to partners along the border and elsewhere and to advocate for policy change.
 While we cannot take UMCOR hygiene kits to the U.S. government holding centers, UMCOR is distributing UMCOR hygiene kits at transitional shelters all along the US-Mexico border.
 In the last three months, UMCOR delivered 46,128 hygiene kits to six church-run transitional shelters.
 Instructions on how to make and send these kits are available at umcmission.org/umcor/serve/relief- supply-network/hygiene-kit.
 We encourage you to send these kits directly to Sager Brown or UMCOR West, as outlined in the link provided.
 We invite you and your congregation or community to let your love for global refugee neighbors openly flow.
 Following are some resources which you might find useful in this endeavor: